In the guide

 Bridging the divide between regulators and businesses

 The Primary Authority plays the role of a 'critical friend' rather than the traditional role of regulator; it identifies, develops and delivers services that help the business to successfully grow and improve.
-The Primary Authority works closely with the business to fully understand how the business operates and to understand its individual needs.
+The Primary Authority works closely with the business to fully understand how it operates and to understand its individual needs.

-Primary Authority advice
+Primary Authority Advice

 Primary Authority makes it easier for businesses to comply with the law, reducing the costs of compliance without reducing regulatory protections.
 Businesses can invest in products, practices and procedures, knowing that their compliance will be recognised by other local authorities, and ensuring resources are not wasted.
 Advice provided by the Primary Authority is assured, and should be accepted by other regulators when dealing with the business, although other regulators may challenge the Primary Authority if they believe the advice to be incorrect.